deadmanIsARabbit/typo3_docchecklogin/Documentation/Configuration/TsConfig.rst

 TsConfig
 ==================

-This Configuration covers options to configure the plugin
+This Site covers options to configure the plugin.

 .. _configuration-custom-template: